"I manage one way; it either works for them or they probably won't be working for me very long."

 2) Your tactics to manage & motivate

-Everyone on your team will not respond to the same efforts the same way.
-For example, introverts often want more time to consider an idea before discussing it privately, while extroverts have no problem giving immediate reactions in a large group setting.
+Everyone on your team will not respond to the same efforts in the same way.
+For example, an introverted manager often wants more time to consider an idea before discussing it privately, while extroverts have no problem giving immediate reactions in a large group setting.

 If you manage in a way only one type of person responds to, you will not being getting the best out of everyone on your team.
 You may also then only attract a certain kind of team member, losing out on the benefits of a diverse team.